UPRI-earthquake/upri-earthquake.github.io/doc/sending-data-to-ehub-network.md

-Sending Data to EarthquakeHub Network:
+Sending Data to EarthquakeHub Network
 =======================================

 For a citizen scientist to contribute their real-time Raspberry Shake data to the EarthquakeHub network, here are the steps to follow: